s-20/unnamed/Traits.md

 Physical Traits represent things related to bodily fitness.
 Things like physical power, nimbleness, and overall health or constitution.

 - **Strong**: Physical power; strong characters can lift heavier weights, carry a lot, and punch hard
 - **Agile**: Balance and co-ordination.
-Agile characters have a good sense of balance and might have acrobatic abilities
+Agile characters have a good sense of balance and might have acrobatic abilities.
+Agility also represents fine motor control and eye-hand coordination.
-- **Dexterous**: Eye-hand coordination and adroitness of touch.
-Dexterous characters are good with their hands (or tentacles or whatever) and have excellent fine motor control
 - **Tough**: Physical resistance and overall endurance.
 Tough is the trait of athletes who need to hold out for a long time, from marathon runners to boxers
 - **Healthy**: Immune response and resistance to intoxication.
 Healthy characters can drink a lot, seldom get sick, and are poison resistant